amarmer/Lambda-Metaprogramming-LMP/README.md

 }
 ```

-RecursiveLambda can be similarly as a template function with variadic parameters are used.
+RecursiveLambda can be used similarly as a template function with variadic parameters are used.

 Example of how a tuple can be enumerated and it's elements are printed out:
 ```C++